Careers360 Logo

 In the case of poly-embryonic seed formation in citrus fruits, where multiple embryos develop within a single seed, the nucellus embryo plantlet can be used to grow a plant with the same characteristics as the mother plant.

-The nucellus embryo is derived from the maternal tissue, specifically the nucellus, rather than the fertilization process.
+The nucellus embryo is derived from the maternal tissue, specifically the nucellus, rather than the fertilisation process.
 Therefore, it is genetically identical or very similar to the mother plant, making it a clone.
 By using the nucellus embryo plantlet, you can ensure that the resulting plant will have the same characteristics as the fruit from which the seed was obtained.

-Therefore, if you want to grow a plant with the same characteristics as the fruit from which the seed is obtained in the case of poly-embryonic citrus fruits, it is preferable to use the nucellus embryo plantlet.
+Therefore, if you want to grow a plant with the same characteristics as the fruit from which the seed is obtained, in the case of poly-embryonic citrus fruits, it is preferable to use the nucellus embryo plantlet.

-Hence, the correct answer is option 2.
-The nucellus embryo plantlet is a clone of the mother plant.
+Hence, the correct answer is option 2) The nucellus embryo plantlet is a clone of the mother plant.

 Q2.
 Nucellar polyembryony is reported in species of